Free New York Vehicle Bill of Sale | Form MV-912

 Other Requirements

-For a New York vehicle bill of sale to be legal, both the buyer and the seller must sign the document.
+For this form to be legal, both the buyer and the seller must sign it.
 It also needs to be notarized.

 For vehicles that weigh less than 16,000 pounds or are less than ten years old, you will need to have an up-to-date Form MV-103 or Odometer Disclosure form.